<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>Possible problems: </strong><br />

 1. The battery not seated correctly.
-Try reconnecting the battery.<br />
+Try reconnecting it.<br />

 <p>&nbsp;</p>